 Ever wondered how other sellers get their advertisements on the sidebar under your product’s “add to cart” option?
 Well, the answer is straightforward – Amazon Product Display Ads.

-When it comes to AMS (Amazon Marketing Services), product display ads play a key role in boosting the sales, increasing the visibility, and bringing the brand to the limelight.
+When it comes to AMS (Amazon Marketing Services), Amazon product display ads play a key role in boosting the sales, increasing the visibility, and bringing the brand to the limelight.
 The ideology behind this is to target relevant product categories and interest groups.
 However, only vendors can create these ads.

 Unlike Amazon’s Headline Search Ads or Sponsored Ads, which are exclusively designed to target the customers for specific search terms or keywords, Amazon Product Display Ads aim mainly on “shoppers interest” or “specific products“.